Freezing Your Fellows

 Successful freezing and thawing of sperm was first reported over a hundred years ago: it is tried and true technology.
 Here are reasons to consider banking sperm as a young man:

-- Older sperm lead to unhealthy offspring.
+• Older sperm lead to unhealthy offspring.
 Now here’s a hot topic.
-New studies are suggesting that there are solid relationships between diseases in offspring and older paternal age.
-Issues like bipolar disorder, schizophrenia and autism have all been convincingly linked to older paternal age (>50 years).
-In addition, offspring with chromosomal issues and single gene diseases increase with a father’s age.
-What’s comforting though is that these conditions in offspring are very uncommon, even with older fathers, occurring at rates much less than 5% among 70-year old fathers.
-Furthermore, there is no proactive testing currently recommended for older men to check for the potential of handing off these conditions.
+New studies suggest a strong link between paternal age and disease in offspring.
+Issues like bipolar disorder, schizophrenia, and autism have all been convincingly linked to older paternal age (>50 years).
+In addition, offspring with chromosomal issues and single-gene diseases increase with a father’s age.
+What’s comforting, though, is that these conditions in offspring are very uncommon, even with older fathers, occurring at rates much less than 5% among 70-year old fathers.
+Furthermore, no proactive testing is currently recommended for older men to assess the risk of transmitting these conditions.
 For these reasons, banking sperm for paternal age issues is a very personal decision.

 Although cheaper, easier and much more fun to bank than eggs, sperm is an equally precious resource if you ask my patients.
 To many, in the words of Monty Python: “Every sperm is sacred.”
 Ponder this as you freeze your fellows.